 Make Sure You’ve Got a Mobile-First Design

-With Google leading the charge and other search engines following, mobile-friendliness has become a major factor in SERP rankings.
+With Google leading the charge and other search engines following, mobile-friendliness has become a major factor in SERP performance.
 That’s largely because these for-profit businesses are shifting their focus to match the market, where at least 60% of all search queries are now made on mobile devices.
-Building a website that search engines deem mobile friendly includes factors like adaptive or responsive page design that adjusts for the user’s device display; how fast pages load; use of technology like Flash, which is not supported by many mobile devices; full functionality for anonymous users (if users have to log in to access all of your site features, your site will be penalized in SERP rankings); and “intrusive interstitials,” which include pop-ups that obscure site text on the landing page.
+Building a website that search engines deem mobile friendly includes factors like adaptive or responsive page design that adjusts for the user’s device display; how fast pages load; use of technology like Flash, which is not supported by many mobile devices; full functionality for anonymous users (if users have to log in to access all of your site features, your site will be penalized in how they performance on SERPs); and “intrusive interstitials,” which include pop-ups that obscure site text on the landing page.

 Get Topical: Use Topic Pages